elclandestin0/my-portfolio/README.md

 # my-portfolio
-public repository of my portfolio
+Public repository of my portfolio.
+Launch the html/home.html from your favourite text editor, and enjoy!